 Permethrin vs. Pyrethrum: What’s the Difference?

 Most flea and tick shampoos contain either permethrin or pyrethrin, so what’s the difference?

 On the surface, these two insecticides are quite similar.
 They both kill unwanted insects and mosquitoes.
 They may sound similar and share certain qualities, but they are different in chemical composition and origin.

 Permethrin is a synthetic, man-made chemical.
 Pyrethrum is all- natural and derived from the chrysanthemum plant.
-Pet owners need to be aware that products with Pyrethrins are generally safe for dogs and cats.
+Pet owners need to be aware that products with pyrethrins are generally safe for dogs and cats.
 Permethrin-based insecticides must NOT be used on cats.

 Shampoos and Dips:

-Flea & tick shampoos are a great way to “start” the season, especially if you’re planning on following up with either a collar, a topical, or an oral treatment.
+Flea and tick shampoos are a great way to “start” the season, especially if you’re planning on following up with either a collar, a topical, or an oral treatment.
 The Gold Medal Flea and Tick Shampoo and Bio-Groom Flea and Tick Shampoo both have the active ingredient pyrethrin, making them safe for dogs and cats.
 Sentry Flea and Tick Shampoo contains Permethrins so you will not want to use it on cats.
 Vets Best Anti-Flea Spray Shampoo that is made with peppermint Oil and clove oils for a more natural approach to flea control.

 Sprays, Wipes, and Spot-Ons

 Topical flea treatments can include drops or spot-ons, sprays, and wipes.
 Apply spot-ons by parting your dog’s hair and applying the liquid directly onto the skin.
-The product must get applied to the skin and not the hair to be effective.
+The product must be applied to the skin and not the hair to be effective.
 For best results, you can apply to several spots along your pet’s back (always follow label directions).
 If you have a very agile, flexible cat, you may want to apply the topical at the base of the skull rather than along the back.
 Do not rub the product in: it will be absorbed into the skin.

 Advantage II has the active ingredient Imidacloprid with the IGR (insect growth regulator) being Pyriproxyfen.
 Frontline Plus has the active ingredient Fipronil and (S)-methoprene is the IGR.
 There are now several “generics” of both Frontline Plus and Advantage II available, as well as topicals that are Permethrin-based.